LedgerHQ/ledger-blue/README.md

 ## Cloning this repository - IMPORTANT

 * This repository contains linked submodules.
-To clone, us the following:
+To clone, use the following:

 `git clone --recursive https://github.com/LedgerHQ/ledger-blue`